dtao/PhilosopherDeveloper/app/views/posts/unbreaking-datamapper.markdown

 [Check it out](https://github.com/dtao/dm-noisy-failures) and let me know what you think. <small>My quest to <a href="/posts/making-yaml-safe-again.html">actually publicize my open source projects</a> continues!</small>

 As [he still seems to be active](http://www.drmaciver.com/blog), and he also seems like a smart and thoughtful guy, I plan on contacting MacIver about my little gem to see what he thinks.
 It's very possible he's not even doing anything with DataMapper anymore; but it can't hurt to seek his feedback.
-While I'm at it I should probably get in touch with the DataMapper folks, who [are currently working on a major update](http://solnic.eu/2012/12/20/datamapper-2-status-and-roadmap.html).
+While I'm at it I should probably also get in touch with the DataMapper folks, who [are currently working on a major update](http://solnic.eu/2012/12/20/datamapper-2-status-and-roadmap.html).

 [^present-tense]: To be fair, as the article was written in 2010, MacIver may have changed his stance between then and now.
 However, I did a brief search for any sort of retraction and couldn't find one; so I'm sticking with the present tense here.